-The measuring system Model 5014i Beta determines particulate concentration using a radiometric method of measurement.
+The measuring system Model 5030i SHARP is a synchronised hybrid real-time measuring instrument for particulate matter which determines the particulate concentration using a combined nephelometric/radiometric method of measurement.
 With the aid of a pump, ambient air is sucked at 16.67 l/min via a PM{2.5} pre-separator.
-The dust-laden sampling air is then suctioned on a filter tape.
+The dust-laden sampling air passes through a light-scattering photometer (nephelometer) and is then collected on a filter tape.
 The determination of particulate mass collected on the filter tape is performed continuously during sampling by means of the radiometric measuring principle of beta absorption.
+The actual reading of the measuring system Model 5030i SHARP is determined from the values measured by the nephelometer and radiometer by means of a calculation algorithm.